Show Django flash messages as toasts with Htmx

 Customizing toasts

 The toast component above is bare bones.
-I want to show different kinds of toasts depending on the message leveral (or severity).
-For example, I want the toast to have a red background for messages with level of error.
-I’m going to use custom template tags to implement those.
+You will typically want to show different kinds of toasts depending on the message level (or severity).
+For example, you might want the toast to have a red background for messages with level of error.
+Let’s use custom template tags to implement those.

-Dump the following in a file called toast_tags.py in one of your app’s templatetags directory.
+Dump the following in a file called toast_tags.py in one of your app’s templatetags package.

 from django import template